 3. Bannerghatta National Park

-This one of the most famous tourist attractions in Bangalore and is a must visit for those who have an inclination towards wildlife and natural wonders.
-This national park provides the animals with a secure shelter and ensure they feel like it is their natural habitat.
+This one of the most famous tourist attractions in Bangalore and is a must-visit for those who have an inclination towards wildlife and natural wonders.
+This national park provides the animals with a secure shelter and ensures they feel like it is their natural habitat.

 When it comes to animals, you can get to watch bears, deers, elephants, monkeys, tigers, etc. You can even go for a tiger or lion safari to discover the wildlife residing here or enjoy the bountiful nature.